ejmahler/RustFFT/README.md

 On other platform than x86_64, these features do nothing and RustFFT will behave like they are not set.

-On AArch64, the `neon-nightly` feature enables compilation of Neon-accelerated code.
-It requires a nightly compiler, and is disabled by default.
-Be warned that new nightly versions may break RustFFT's Neon support.
+On AArch64, the `neon` feature enables compilation of Neon-accelerated code.
+This requires rustc 1.61 or newer, and is enabled by default.
+If this feature is disabled, rustc 1.37 or newer is required.

 ## Stability/Future Breaking Changes